fishjam-dev/book/src/webrtc/congestion_control/cc.md

 ### 2. How much to probe

 The estimation can increase at most by 8% per second.
-This means that there is no sense in probing much more than your estimation can increase.
+This means that there is no point in probing much more than your estimation can increase.
 E.g. if you send 2Mbps, the estimation will increase by 160kbps per second.
 Having in mind that the limit for 1280x720 resolution in chromium is ~2.5Mbps and Google Meet limits this bitrate even more to 1.5Mbps, picking 200kbps as a value for your prober should be enough.